ClearBlade/ClearBlade-Python-SDK/README.md

 > Definition: `System.Device(name, key)`
 > Returns: Device object.

-Want to get a list of all the devices an authenticated user (or other device, or developer) can view?
+Want to get a list of all the devices an authenticated entity (user, device, or developer) can view?
 Simple.
 We even have a way to query those devices with the optional second parameter called `query`.
 For more information on this functionality, see [Queries](#queries).

 > Definition: `System.getDevices(authenticatedUser, query=None)`
 > Returns: List of devices.
 Each device is a dictionary of their attributes.